hgautham/git-flight-rules/README.md

 <a href="i-want-to-discard-my-local-uncommitted-changes"></a>
 ### I want to discard my local, uncommitted changes

-If you want to only reset to some commit between origin and your local, you can do this:

 This will unstage all files you might have staged with git add:

 ```sh